Ialoveni District

 Ialoveni is a district (raion) in the central part of Moldova, with the administrative center at Ialoveni.
-As of 2014, its population was 93,154.
+As of the 2024 Moldovan census, its population was 74,458.

 History

 The localities with the oldest documentary attestation in the district are Bardar, Puhoi, Molești, and Răzeni; these localities were mentioned for the first time in the period 1443–1485.
 The 16th to 18th centuries witnessed the development of the economy (agriculture and winery) and culture (several monasteries were built), as Bessarabia's population grew.
 After the Russo-Turkish War (1806–1812), the region was annexed by the Russian Empire, and became part of the Bessarabia Governorate from 1812 to 1917, there is an intense russification of the native population.
 In 1918, after the Russian Revolution and the collapse of the Russian Empire, Bessarabia united with Romania.
 From 1918 to 1940 and again from 1941 to 1944, the district was part of the Lăpușna County, in the Kingdom of Romania.
 In 1940, after the Molotov–Ribbentrop Pact, Bessarabia was occupied by the Soviet Union.
 Towards the end of World War II, the district became part of the Moldavian SSR.
 In 1991, as a result of the proclamation of Independence of Moldova, it became part and residence of Chișinău County (1991–2003), and in 2003 it became an administrative unit of Moldova.